CM4all/workshop/doc/index.rst

 * :envvar:`node_name`: This node's name, for example the fully-qualified host name.
 Must be unique in the cluster.
 By default, the hostname is used.
-* :envvar:`concurrency`: How many jobs shall this node concurrently?
+* :envvar:`concurrency`: How many jobs shall this node execute concurrently?
   Rule of thumb: number of CPUs, not much more.
 * :envvar:`spawn`: opens a block (with curly braces), which configures the process spawner: